 Minimizes Pressure Ulcers

-This datapoint indicates the percentage of long-term residents who have new or worsened pressure ulcers.
-Many experts believe that pressure ulcers are an measure of quality of care.
+This tells you the percentage of long-term patients who suffered from new or worsened pressure ulcers.
+We find that pressure ulcers are a reliable barometer of the quality of nursing care a nursing home provides.

 Minimizes Serious Falls